jmcnamara/xlsxwriter.lua/README.md

 A Lua module for creating Excel XLSX files.

+Note: this module is no longer maintained.
+It is functional and if it meets your requirements then please use it.
+However, no new features will be added.

 ## The xlsxwriter module

 Xlsxwriter is a Lua  module that can be used to write text, numbers, formulas